Steam turbines are explained along with its definition, parts, types, how does steam turbines work, advantages, disadvantages, application, etc.

 Let’s know it one by one.

-Nozzle is the equipment which has convergent shape structure.
-The high-pressure steam coming from the boiler enter the convergent shaped nozzle.
+The nozzle is the equipment that has a convergent shape structure.
+The high-pressure steam coming from the boiler enters the convergent-shaped nozzle.

 The rotor or in simple words a wheel is mounted on the shaft.
 The mounting of the rotor on the bearing to get a smooth and effective rotation.

 - The rotors are equipped with blades.

 - A high-velocity jet coming from the nozzle has impinged on the blades that move the rotor.